YieldingExploiter/ministyles/index.md

 ```

 ### Uncombined
 You can combine any of these' filenames (excluding .css; add .css at the end of the list of styles) with `+` to get a single css file with all of their contents - the contents are in the order you specify them in.
+You can combine up to **5** styles at once.
+Any more than that will 404.

 %IMPORTLIST%